Take control of your finances. Get up to $1,100 in SAVINGS.* Book your call today.

 The second step is to vet any charity before donating.
 To do this, check out this search tool on the IRS site.
 Here you can find out if a charity is a legitimate 501(c)(3) nonprofit and view tax returns and other important information.

-To check on how much an organization spends on its mission and how much goes to salaries and other expenses, you’ll find unbiased information at the Better Business Bureau Wise Giving Alliance, Charity Navigator, Charity Watch, and Guidestar.
+To see how much an organization spends on its mission and how much goes to salaries and other expenses, you’ll find unbiased information at the Better Business Bureau Wise Giving Alliance, Charity Navigator, Charity Watch, and Guidestar.
 Just make sure to pay close attention to the following:

 • The percentage of donations spent on programs vs. amounts allocated to other costs.